About Aoife (read Ee-fa) and the Gender Agenda blog

 For over half my career I have been challenging myself with stretch assignments by moving into new discipline areas in which I had no prior experience, for example Learning and Development to Ethics and Business Conduct, Ethics and Business Conduct to Expatriate Management, Expatriate Management to Global Sourcing Initiatives, and most recently the move to Diversity and Inclusion.
 I feel that these experiences have pushed me outside my comfort zone, be that to do with learning new subject matter expertise or trying to drive initiatives with stakeholders as far afield as Sri Lanka and Malaysia, the US and Canada, or closer to home across Continental Europe and the UK.
 It has been these experiences that have made me more open-minded, agile, and enhanced my cultural dexterity.
 These are skills that I use every day both in work and in my personal life and that have driven my affinity with diversity.

-I am not in this role long, but it certainly feels that I am meant to be here, and without doubt it is the diverse experiences of my career to-date that has lead to this sense of fit and belonging.
+When it comes to this role , it certainly feels that I am meant to be here, and without doubt it is the diverse experiences of my career to-date that has led to this sense of fit and belonging.